26 Places in India That Look Like Their Foreign Travel Twins

 O2: Cherry Blossom Shillong, Meghalaya

-Japan has marketed its cherry blossom so much that the whole country is now synonymous with these beautiful pink flowers and Mt Fuji.
-But did you know that we have cherry blossom here in India too?
-If you visit Shillong in mid- November you can see rows upon rows of beautiful pink blooming trees – The Himalayan Cherry Blossoms.
-We have so many natural wonders within India, but the locals can’t really recognize what the tourists seek.
-Recently, to bring attention to these Indian Cherry blossoms, an International Cherry Blossom Festival Shillong is started in Shillong, Meghalaya.
-The surrounding mountain trails, hikes and trails are worth the adventure during this time.
+Japan has marketed its cherry blossom so well that the whole country is now synonymous with these beautiful pink flowers and Mt.
+Fuji.
+But did you know that we have cherry blossoms here in India too?
+If you visit Shillong in mid-November, you can see rows upon rows of beautiful pink blooming trees — the Himalayan Cherry Blossoms.
+Shillong, with its scenic beauty and vibrant culture, is fast becoming one of those foreign like cities in India that surprise both tourists and locals alike.

 P1: Scotland, UK